The Benefits of Cold Plunging After Exercise: A Complete Guide to Smarter Recovery

 -

-This sequence stimulates the removal of metabolic waste (such as lactic acid) and accelerates the natural repair mechanisms
+This sequence stimulates the removal of metabolic waste (such as lactic acid) and accelerates natural repair mechanisms

-The cold acts on several levels:
+Cold works on several levels:

 -